abhibalu/web2warehouse/README.md

 ### 🔭 Future Work / Roadmap

 - ⏳ Add orchestration with Dagster (Currently in dev)
-- 🧱 Load silver layer into a data warehouse (Druid / DuckDB)
 - 🚧 Create data models on warehouse using DBT (Currently in dev)
 - 📊 Build a dashboard in Apache Superset
 - 📦 Containerize the application using Kubernetes for scalability and portability